schulera/cary-enviro-monitoring/README.md

-## Temperature and seasonal patterns at the Cary Institute: What's Changing?
+## Temperature and seasonal patterns at the Cary Institute: What's changing?

 ### Description
 This project analyzes meteorological data, primarily average, minimum and maximum temperature data, collected by the Environmental Monitoring Program at Cary Institute.